jlbradha/Website_Ecology/content/Overview.md

 <sub> *A free copy of the 5th edition can be found [here](https://sangu.ge/images/EssentialsofEcology.pdf) and will contain the same basic principles we cover but will not have the most up to date information on current issues.* </sub>

 **Do the readings before class**.
-As this material will formulate the foundation for in-class discussions, it is imperitive that you complete all reading assignments *prior to class*.
+As this material will formulate the foundation for in-class discussions, it is imperative that you complete all reading assignments *prior to class*.
 For details on reading assignments, please see the [course schedule](../content/Schedule.md).

 ---